 In December 2019, we booked it for $30.19 per person with an additional $8 for the Navajo Park hiking permit Fee and $7 for the taxes.
 We received an email with the dos and don’ts and the directions to arrive at the location.
 This blog is about my experience at Antelope Canyon X booked with the Taadidiin Tours.

-Antelope Canyon X by Taadidiin Tours operates small-group excursions into a different section of the same canyon, and since they are the only tour provider here, you don’t have to worry about overcrowding and can enjoy a more serene visit to the natural wonder.
+Antelope Canyon X by Taadidiin Tours operates small-group excursions into a different section of the same canyon.
+Since they are the only tour provider here, you don’t have to worry about overcrowding and can enjoy a more serene visit to the natural wonder.

 We stayed at flagstaff after visiting the Grand Canyon National Park and it was around 2 and a half hours from the Taadidiin tour reservation center.